Chia Yoghurt Protein Pudding with Fresh Fruit Salsa

 Optional toasted nuts or seeds for topping

-Place yoghurt, Chia seeds, vanilla, Everee# 5 and maple syrup in a bowl and mix till combined.
+Place yoghurt, chia seeds, vanilla, Everee # 5 and maple syrup in a bowl and mix till combined.

 Cover and refrigerate for 30 minutes (or until ready to enjoy).